Preston-Landers/Prompt-Like-A-Pro/README.md

 ### Bounce results between different models

-Generate some results with one model and then ask for a summary and present the findings (and any relevant background info) to another totally different model, e.g. going from Claude to Gemini or DeepSeek, etc. This can help you get a different perspective on the results, and can also help you avoid the limitations of a single model.
+Generate some results with one model and then ask for a summary and present the findings (and any relevant background info) to another totally different model or provider, e.g. going from Claude to Gemini or DeepSeek, etc. This can help you get a different perspective on the results, and can also help you avoid the limitations of a single model.
+You can also make one model (or even the same model in another thread) [play the critic](#use-the-model-to-critique-itself) to another's proposal and make each defend their positions, with you as the final judge.

 If you spent enough time and effort to carefully compose a prompt, it's probably worth hopping over to another website to compare the results.
 You may find that